inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

 title: Log Correlation
 ---

-InspectIT Ocelot allows you to add trace correlation information to you logs.
+InspectIT Ocelot allows you to add trace information to your log statements in order to correlate them.
-This enabled you to find the trace in which a log file was generated or to select all logs given a trace.
+This way, it is possible to identify the trace in which a log entry was created or to select all log statements given a specific trace id.

-Ocelot does this by adding the current trace-id to the "Mapped Diagnostic Context" (MDC) of all of your used logging libraries.
+The Ocelot agent does this by adding the current trace-id to the "Mapped Diagnostic Context" (MDC) of the used logging libraries.
-The MDC acts like a storage of environment variables which can be accessed by your log patterns.
+The MDC acts like a storage of environment variables which can be accessed by the logger and inject them into the log statements, according to the specified log pattern.

 Currently, the following logging APIs and Facades are supported:
 * Log4J Version 1